 Currently, the water district is cooperating with the US Geological survey as they access the hydrology of the lower Mississippi River water sources.
-Some water supplies further south in the Delta are at capacity use, and because the Southeast Missouri groundwater capacity far exceeds the use rate.
+Southeast Missouri groundwater capacity far exceeds the use rate.

 The District meets quarterly, or as needed, at the University of Missouri Fisher Delta Research Center, south of Portageville, Mo.